Rowena: Historia Brittonum

 She is first mentioned in the 9th century Historia Brittonum (traditionally attributed to Nennius) as the lovely unnamed daughter of the mythological figure, the Saxon Hengist.
 Following his brother, Horsa, and his arrival at Ynys Ruym (modern Isle of Thanet), Hengist negotiates with the King of the Britons, Vortigern, for more land.
 At her father's orders, Rowena gets Vortigern drunk at a feast, and he is so enchanted by her, that he agrees to give her father whatever he wants in exchange for permission to marry her (the fate of Vortigern's first wife, Sevira, daughter of Magnus Maximus, is not specified).
 The text makes clear that the British king's lust for a pagan woman is prompted by the Devil.
 Hengist demands the Kingdom of Kent, which Vortigern foolishly grants him.
+The marriage took place that very day, and Vortigern slept with Rowena.
+Vortigern loved Rowena exceedingly.
 This agreement proves disastrous for the Britons and allows the Saxons to strengthen their foothold in Britain considerably.
 According to the Historia Brittonum, Vortigern "and his wives" (Rowena/Rhonwen is not named directly) were burned alive by heavenly fire in the fortress of Craig Gwrtheyrn ("Vortigern's Rock") in North Wales.